 - Learn from experienced professionals including senior industry guest speakers and our successful alumni

-- BU is ranked amongst the top 10 best UK universities for journalism, publishing and PR (The best UK universities 2021 league table - The Guardian).
+- BU is ranked 15th for the best UK universities for journalism, publishing, and PR (The best UK universities 2022 league table - The Guardian).

 Foundation year: We have a foundation year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the media & communication skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.

 National Council for the Training of Journalists (NCTJ) accreditation is very prominent on the course and you'll study towards the Level 5 NCTJ Diploma in Journalism during their three years at BU.
 You'll have the opportunity to gain this important industry qualification and graduate with the Gold standard (A-C) or standard diploma.
 Gaining this important industry qualification will increase employability and ensure you are ready for a fast-paced newsroom.
 The tuition and first sit exam fees are included in university fees.

 Take a look at life on this course